Guidelines for Indoor Worship Services

 - Unvaccinated people or partially vaccinated people (except young children) are still required to wear masks and maintain a distance of at least six feet from people outside their household.

-- We will resume singing, but unvaccinated or partially vaccinated people are required to wear masks while signing.
+- We will resume singing, but unvaccinated or partially vaccinated people are required to wear masks throughout the services, including while singing.

 Attendance Is Not MandatoryThough the Consistory is calling all to worship, if you are elderly, have a medical condition, are immunocompromised, or if you are concerned about guarding your health or the health of others in your household, we encourage you to remain at home and continue to use the online worship guide.
 Pastor Tom will continue to post pre-recorded sermons there by 10:00 AM on Sundays so that you can worship at home along with us.
 We hope and pray that the situation will change soon so that we can all feel safe attending worship.

 A Call for Love and Charity Toward One AnotherWe recognize that not everyone in the church agrees on how best to keep ourselves and each other safe.
 We ask that you refrain from judging brothers and sisters in the church whose opinions differ from your own.
 Even if you don’t agree with all the safety guidelines below, we ask that you respect them for the safety and care of everyone in the church.
 This is a challenging time for us all; let’s avoid dissension by focusing on our shared faith and calling in Jesus Christ, and exercise charity with our fellow brothers and sisters.

 SeatingSan Bernardino County has relaxed the seating limit from 25% to 50% capacity, which is enough seating that we no longer need to require RSVPs for attendance.